 - Google Says We’re in the Top 97th Percentile of Agencies (Again) - March 10, 2023

 - Why Google Customer Reviews Don’t Show or Publish Right Away - January 12, 2023

 Missed Calls = Missed Business

 It’s been a busy day.
 You’re ready to take action.
 After Googling and looking at a couple of options, you’ve found a business that looks like it can help solve your problem.
-You press the call button on their website (hopefully it works, but that’s a story for another day), and the phone starts to ring.
+You press the call button on their website (hopefully it works and the tel link isn’t broken), and the phone starts to ring.
 It rings, and it rings.
 AND, it rings.
 And then you get it…

 ‘Hi, the person you’ve called is not available.
 Please leave a short ten second message…’.

 You hang up.
 Who’s got time for a game of ‘leave a message and see if they call me back’?
 So you call the next service provider/s and end up doing business with them instead.
 So what’s the cost of a missed call?
 Well, not only did the first service provider miss your business, but your perception of them probably isn’t amazing either, so you might not even bother trying them next time, and you certainly won’t be recommending them to your friends and family.
 They might have a world-class Google Ads campaign, but ultimately it’s for naught if nobody is answering the phone!